Oaxaca mud turtle

 The Oaxaca mud turtle (Kinosternon oaxacae) is a species of mud turtle in the family Kinosternidae.
 It is endemic to Mexico.
 Both the common name and the scientific name derive from Oaxaca, a Mexican state.
-The International Union for Conservation of Nature has rated this species as "data deficient" as there is insufficient information available to judge its conservation status.
+The International Union for Conservation of Nature has assessed this species as "Least Concern".

 Description

 The male Oaxaca mud turtle can grow to a carapace length of about 160 mm with females a little smaller.
 Males reach maturity when their shell length is approximately 113–125 mm at about 7 to 10 years old, and for females, they reach maturity at approximately 115 mm shell length at about 8 to 9 years old.
 The carapace has three distinctive longitudinal keels and is slightly depressed, the width being about 60% of the length and 35% of the height.
 The colour of the carapace is dark brown or blackish, or a mottling of the two, and in pale-coloured individuals, the seams are darker.
-The plastron is relatively narrow, being about two thirds the width of the carapace.
+The plastron is relatively narrow, being about two-thirds the width of the carapace.
 It is concave in males and nearly flat in females, and is yellowish or pale brown with darker seams.
 There is a V-shaped or bell-shaped rostral shield.
 The head is dark brown or black mottled with cream; it is sometimes reticulated but is not striped.
 The underside of the head and throat are cream and there are three or four pairs of barbel on the chin and throat.
 The limbs are grey or brown above and cream below, while the tail is uniformly greyish brown.